githarsh7/SMART-CALCULATOR/README.md

 # Responsive Keyboard Calculator

-A modern and responsive calculator built using HTML, CSS, and JavaScript.
+A modern and responsive calculator built using HTML, CSS and JavaScript.
 This project focuses on keyboard event handling, expression evaluation, input validation, and responsive UI design.

 ---